Limitation Act 1963: Background

-Before the passing of the 1963 Act, the only exceptions to the normal statute of limitations (three years after the events that caused the injury, as established by the Law Reform (Limitation of Actions, etc.) Act 1954) were if the claim was being brought for a case of mistake or fraud, in which case the statute of limitations was twelve months from when the claimant could reasonably have been expected to discover the fraud or mistake.
+Before the passing of the 1963 act, the only exceptions to the normal statute of limitations (three years after the events that caused the injury, as established by the Law Reform (Limitation of Actions, etc.) Act 1954 (2 & 3 Eliz.
+2. c.
+36)) were if the claim was being brought for a case of mistake or fraud, in which case the statute of limitations was twelve months from when the claimant could reasonably have been expected to discover the fraud or mistake.
 In Cartledge v E. Jopling & Sons Ltd the claimant sued Jopling after he developed pneumoconiosis from working in the company's poorly ventilated steel mills.
 The injuries were sustained in October 1950 but they were not discovered until 1956, and as a result the injured party had no cause of action.
 Because the injuries had not been discovered until six years after they were caused, and the statute of limitations was three years after the injury itself, Cartledge was not legally allowed to bring a case.

 Cartledge pursued the claim anyway in an attempt to have the law changed, and decisions were made against him in both the High Court and the Court of Appeal.
 After the Court of Appeal decision a Committee on Limitation of Actions in Cases of Personal Injury was created under Mr Justice Davies, which produced its report before the Cartledge case had even got to the House of Lords.
 The report, published in September 1962, made several recommendations which found their way into a Limitation Bill placed before Parliament on 6 May 1963.
-While it was passing through the House of Lords, Lord Reid suggested it would be simpler to amend the Limitation Act 1939, but this was never acted on.
-The act received the Royal Assent on 31 July 1963 and came into force immediately.
+While it was passing through the House of Lords, Lord Reid suggested it would be simpler to amend the Limitation Act 1939 (2 & 3 Geo.
+6. c.
+21), but this was never acted on.
+The act received royal assent on 31 July 1963 and came into force immediately.